umarcor/osvb/doc/apis/project/DocGen.rst

   ~# convert netlist.svg netlist.png

 ..
 IMPORTANT::
-  There is an Sphinx extension named `sphinxcontrib-hdl-diagrams <https://github.com/SymbiFlow/sphinxcontrib-hdl-diagrams>`__, which wraps Yosys and (optionally) netlistsvg in a directive.
+  There is an Sphinx extension named :ghrepo:`sphinxcontrib-hdl-diagrams <SymbiFlow/sphinxcontrib-hdl-diagrams>`, which wraps Yosys and (optionally) netlistsvg in a directive.
   That allows including diagrams in the docs without manually calling yosys and netlistsvg.
   For instance: